Matidza/Projects/README.md

 ## Overview

 Welcome to the project repository!
 This repository is a collection of folders, each dedicated to a specific aspect of software development.
-Whether you're interested in algorithms, API development, back-end programming, data analytics, databases, front-end design, networking, or servers, you'll find relevant resources and code samples here.
+It showcases my skills in algorithms, API development, back-end programming, data analytics, databases, front-end design, networking, or servers, you'll find relevant resources and code samples here.

 ## Table of Contents